MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Modern SharePoint

-Modern SharePoint refers to the user interface (UI) that has been avaialble in SharePoint Online to larger and larger degrees starting in about 2016.
+Modern SharePoint refers to the user interface (UI) that has been available in SharePoint Online to larger and larger degrees starting in about 2016.
 Some aspects of the modern UI are also available in SharePoint 2019 (on premises).
 Modern SharePoint does not use many of the underpinnings of classic SharePoint, such as master pages and page layouts.
 It is built using more current Web development tools and practices than classic SharePoint.

 ## <a name="N"></a>N
 ## <a name="O"></a>O

 ### On premises

-On premises refers to running servers yourself, whether they are in your physical building, a data center where you rent space, or at a hosting comnpany that runs servers specifically for you.
+On premises refers to running servers yourself, whether they are in your physical building, a data center where you rent space, or at a hosting company that runs servers specifically for you.

 ## <a name="P"></a>P

 ### Permission Level

-A Permission Level is a set of specific permissons such as "Add an item" or "Edit Lists".
+A Permission Level is a set of specific permissions such as "Add an item" or "Edit Lists".
 SharePoint comes with a set of Permission Levels as standard, such as "Contribute" or "Design", which have different capabilities.

 Custom Permission Levels can be created for business-specific scenarios, such as "Can add documents but not delete" by choosing the correct options, and applied to a User or Group.

 ## <a name="Q"></a>Q

+### Out of the box

+Capabilities included with SharePoint without writing any code or doing heavy lifting.
+Depending on who you talk to, this definition probably includes a level of [customization](#Customization) including things like creating new sites, lists, and libraries.

 ## <a name="R"></a>R

 ### Roll up